vserova/book/pages/ch_datamod.md

 This field is only a simple flag.
 It gives no indication of what kind of evidence may be available.
 A structured field of this type will differ from feature type to feature type, and thus is inappropriate to the generic Seq-feat.
 Information regarding the quality of the feature can be found in the CdRegion feature and even more detail on methods in the Tx-init feature.
 Other feature types may gain experimental evidence fields appropriate to their types as it becomes clear what a reasonable classification of that evidence might be.

-<a name="ch-datamod.xref-Linking-To-Othe"></a>
+<a name="ch_datamod.xref_Linking_To_Othe"></a>

 ##### xref: Linking To Other Features

 SeqFeatXrefs are copies of the Seq-feat.data field and (optionally) the Seq-feat.id field from other related features.
 This is a copy operation and is meant to keep some degree of connectivity or completeness with a Seq-feat that is moved out of context.
-For example, in a collection of data including a nucleic acid sequence and its translated protein product, there would be a Gene feature on the nucleic acid, a [Prot-ref](#ch-datamod.Protref-Reference-To) feature on the protein, and a CdRegion feature linking all three together.
+For example, in a collection of data including a nucleic acid sequence and its translated protein product, there would be a Gene feature on the nucleic acid, a [Prot-ref](#ch_datamod.Protref_Reference_To) feature on the protein, and a CdRegion feature linking all three together.
 However, if the CdRegion feature is taken by itself, the name of the translated protein and the name of the gene are not immediately available.
 The Seq-feat.xref provides a simple way to copy the relevant information.
 Note that there is a danger to any such copy operation in that the original source of the copied data may be modified without updating the copy.
 Software should be careful about this, and the best course is to take the original data if it is available to the software, using any copies in xref only as a last resort.
 If the "id" is included in the xref, this makes it easier for software to keep the copy up to date.
 But it depends on widespread use of feature ids.

-<a name="ch-datamod.SeqFeatData-Type-Spe"></a>
+<a name="ch_datamod.SeqFeatData_Type_Spe"></a>

 #### SeqFeatData: Type Specific Feature Data

 The "data" slot of a Seq-feat is filled with SeqFeatData, which is just a CHOICE of a variety of specific data structures.
 They are listed under their CHOICE type below, but for most types a detailed discussion will be found under the type name itself later in this chapter, or in another chapter.
 That is because most types are data objects in their own right, and may find uses in many other contexts than features.

-<a name="ch-datamod.gene-Location-Of-A-G"></a>
+<a name="ch_datamod.gene_Location_Of_A_G"></a>

 ##### gene: Location Of A Gene